Massive clean-up in Hong Kong after typhoon chaos - AFP

-The death toll in the Philippines, where the north of the main island of Luzon was mauled by fierce winds and rain, reached 65.
-It was expected to rise further as frantic rescuers pulled bodies from a massive landslide in the mountain town of Itogon.
+The death toll in the Philippines, where the main island of Luzon was mauled with fierce winds and rain, rose to 65 overnight as rescuers pulled more bodies from a huge landslide in the mountain town of Itogon.

-The landslide buried an emergency shelter which was being used by miners and their families.
+The landslide buried an emergency shelter which was being used by miners and their families in the town.

-Eleven bodies have been pulled from the rubble and up to 40 more may still be trapped.
-Relatives of the buried were among those digging with shovels and their bare hands in an increasingly desperate attempt to find survivors.

-"We believe that those people there, maybe 99 percent, are already dead," the town's mayor Victorio Palangdan told reporters.
+No-one has yet been pulled alive from the rubble and relatives of those buried are taking part in the rescue efforts, the town's mayor Victorio Palangdan told AFP.

-More than 155,000 people remain in evacuation centres in the Philippines two days after the typhoon struck, said national police spokesman Benigno Durana.
+National police spokesman Senior Superintendent Benigno Durana said 43 other people are missing, and more than 155,000 people remain in evacuation centres two days after the typhoon struck.

-After tearing through Luzon and pummelling Hong Kong and Macau, the storm made landfall in mainland China late Sunday.
-It killed four in Guangdong province, including three hit by falling trees.
+After tearing through Luzon and pummelling Hong Kong and Macau, the storm made landfall in mainland China late Sunday, with two reported dead in Guangdong province.

 In the high-rise city of Hong Kong, the government described the damage as "severe and extensive" with more than 300 people injured in Mangkhut, which triggered the maximum "T10" typhoon alert.